 The inpatient ward is Ward 41, on the second floor of the Osborne Building at the Leicester Royal Infirmary.

-At present, visiting is not allowed in any area due to the COVID-19 pandemic.
 Click here for up-to-date information about COVID-19.

 Osborne Day Care